simylein/minecraft-server/README.md

 ```
 Close and save your crontab.
 # ending
-I hope you learned something and that those Scripts I provide may help you and your Minecraft Server experience.
+I hope you learned something and that those scripts I provide may help you and your minecraft server experience.

 Have Fun and enjoy the Game ;^)

+best regards,

+Simylein